Blog

 Only companies that can cope with these specific conditions or operate in a market environment favoring these can truly benefit from dynamic pricing in a non-consumer-facing industry.
 For others, the key challenges and limitations mentioned make the practical implementation of dynamic pricing demanding, with far greater hurdles than in consumer-facing industries.

-The key takeaway is that AI powered dynamic pricing doesn’t add new use cases enabling dynamic pricing for a broader Audience in B2B industrials.
+The key takeaway is that AI powered dynamic pricing doesn’t add new use cases enabling dynamic pricing for a broader audience in B2B industrials.
 But it can be a gamechanger to boost profitability and efficiency in the rather narrow scope of B2B Industrials applications where using dynamic pricing makes sense.

 For the broader B2B industrials environment, AI's capabilities extend far beyond dynamic pricing strategies.
 For B2B industrial companies where transactions often involve high volumes and complex contracts, AI can streamline various processes, improve accuracy, and enhance overall efficiency.
 In our project work we experience many companies successfully implementing AI-algorithms to boost lead-to-cash process efficiency.
 Typical use cases of AI to strengthen commercial excellence in B2B industrials firms include: